A history of Hebrew — how it built its cultural fortress and why it has survived so long.

 Basically, the alphabet could do with an overhaul.
 But something tells me it’s here to stay!

-One sign of Hebrew’s stronghold is that for a language with relatively few speakers, it has very few loan words from English for common words.
+One sign of Hebrew’s stronghold is that for a language with relatively few speakers, it has very few loan words from English.

 Hebrew, on the other hand, has a huge number of Hebrew-only words.
 See this table for example: